 - Watch an optional Explore - Regional session to learn more about available programs in your regions of interest.
 Check the approved affiliate provider website and choose any in-person abroad programs in the portfolio.

-- Attend an Affiliate Programs Live Q&A session with an education abroad program coordinator to ask questions and get more information from the provider.
+- Attend an Education Abroad Live Q&A session with an education abroad program coordinator to ask questions.
 A different provider is invited each week - view the 2021 schedule to learn more.

 - Use the Explore Education Abroad and Ready to Apply Affiliate checklists as self-guided resources.

 - Watch the required Ready to Apply session before filling out UT online application and if you have questions, talk to your program coordinator in a Live Q&A virtual session.

 - Attend a virtual information session hosted by the organization.
 See the affiliate's website for details.
 Learn about the application process on the How to Apply for Affiliated Programs page.